PS2ClassicsVault/Call-of-Duty-Black-Ops-3-BOiii-Client/README.md

 ## WARNING:

 We will not provide any dlc/pirated versions of Call of Duty: Black Ops 3, We knidly ask that you support the developers of BO3 (Treyarch) by purchasing the actual game and it's dlc.
 This guide it just to show you how to add this client to your current install of Black Ops 3 w/out providing the game and it's dlc.
+Any links that provides the game & it's files are not associated with this github and we are not responsible if external links not provided on here act on malicious behavior!

 ## What is the Boiii Client?